froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 2. The URL of the page to visit and the viewport dimensions to use
 3. A check instruction with the path of the spec file to use

-NB.
-Depending on how you run this test file, you may need to use the path from the working terminal directory (`test/visual/spec/...`) or relative to the location of the test file (`spec/...`).
-If it doesn't work one way, try the other.

 To run our new test suite, we can use the `galen test` command, which is the same for both PHP and Node.JS versions of Pattern Lab:

 ```bash
 galen test test/visual/suite.test --htmlreport "test/visual/report"
 ```

-That's much simpler now as we've put most of the details into the test file.
+That's much simpler now as we have put most of the details into the test file.
 The test runs in much the same way as before.

-Now that we have a test suite, we can look at more convenient ways of running it.
+Now that we have a test suite, we can look at different ways to run it that tie in with the project build tools.
 At this point, we'll look at the PHP and Node.JS editions of Pattern lab separately.
 For PHP, we'll use Composer to run our test suite.
 For Node.JS, we'll use Gulp.
 Galen is not tied to either of these and can easily be integrated with most build tools.

 ### Running a test suite using Composer (PHP)